-- (1) By twelve months after the approval of RRIF, the Implementation project shall fulfil all requirements defined in RRIF and further requirements of the EB Regulation and therefore constitutes the RR-Platform. - (2) The timeline for the implementation considers several steps. - (a) The first step is the submission of this RRIF to the concerned NRAs for approval, once the following steps have been satisfied: - an approval cycle by the RR TSOs which are submitting this RRIF as described in Article 10 of this RRIF; - a public consultation to the European stakeholders (six weeks duration); - an assessment and proper consideration of stakeholders' responses. - (b) Six months after the approval of this proposal, all TSOs performing the RR process shall designate the proposed entity supported by this RRIF (Article 19(4) of EB Regulation). - (c) All RR TSOs which have at least one interconnected neighbouring RR TSO shall implement and make operational the RR-Platform for the exchange of balancing energy for RR no later than one year after the approval of the proposal for the RRIF for RR-Platform.
-A TSO may request a derogation from this requirement to its regulatory authority (Article 62 of the EB Regulation).
-The request shall be duly justified according to Article 62(5) of the EB Regulation. - (d) The Implementation project aims at establishing the functioning of the RR-Platform following Article 5 of this RRIF. - In parallel to the central platform development, the local implementation will take place, to ensure readiness for the exchange with the RR-Platform, once operational.
-The adjustment of the national RR processes to integrate with the RR-Platform are not in scope of this RRIF and are implemented at a local level. - The Implementation project includes the main aspects of the RR market harmonisation, in order to establish a level playing field for the market participants in the Region.
-The details of the harmonisation in the Region will be elaborated in Article 11 of this RRIF. - The parallel run phase will encompass the participation of the RR TSOs and the national BSPs if needed1.
+- (1) By twelve months after the approval of RRIF, the Implementation project shall fulfil all requirements defined in RRIF and further requirements of the EBGL and therefore constitutes the RR-Platform. - (2) The timeline for the implementation considers several steps. - (a) The first step is the submission of this RRIF to the concerned NRAs for approval, once the following steps have been satisfied: - (i) an approval cycle by the RR TSOs which are submitting this RRIF as described in Article 10 of this RRIF; - (ii) a public consultation to the European stakeholders (6 weeks duration); - (iii) an assessment and proper consideration of stakeholders' responses. - (b) Six months after the approval of this proposal, all TSOs performing the RR process shall designate the proposed entity supported by this RRIF (Article 19(4) of EBGL). - (c) All RR TSOs which have at least one interconnected neighbouring RR TSO shall implement and make operational the RR-Platform for the exchange of balancing energy for RR no later than one year after the approval of the proposal for the RRIF for RR-Platform.
+A TSO may request a derogation from this requirement to its regulatory authority (Article 62 of the EBGL).
+The request shall be duly justified according to Article 62(5) of the EBGL. - (d) The Implementation project aims at establishing the functioning of the RR-Platform following Article 5 of this RRIF. - (i) In parallel to the central platform development, the local implementation will take place, to ensure readiness for the exchange with the RR-Platform, once operational.
+The adjustment of the national RR processes to integrate with the RR-Platform are not in scope of this RRIF and are implemented at a local level. - (ii) The Implementation project includes the main aspects of the RR market harmonization, in order to establish a level playing field for the market participants in the Region.
+The details of the harmonization in the Region will be elaborated in Article 11 of this RRIF. - (iii) The parallel run phase will encompass the participation of the RR TSOs and the national BSPs if needed1.
 This phase is the "end to end testing" which will challenge the readiness of the RR-Platform, the TSOs and the local BSPs.
-The communication, exchange of information, fall-back procedures and incidental processes will be verified. - This parallel run phase is foreseen to take place in the 2nd half of 2019. - The go-live of the RR-Platform shall take place no later than one year after the approval of the RRIF. - Future evolutions of the RR-Platform are described in Articles 7, 11(5) and 13(3) of this RRIF.
+The communication, exchange of information, fall-back procedures and incidental processes will be verified. - (iv) This parallel run phase is foreseen to take place in the 2nd half of 2019. - (v) The go-live of the RR-Platform shall take place no later than one year after the approval of the RRIF. - (vi) Future evolutions of the RR-Platform are described in Articles 7, 11(5) and 13(3) of this RRIF; In case future evolutions require an amendment of the RRIF, the public consultation shall last for a period of not less than one month, according to Article 10(1) and (4) of the EBGL read jointly with Article 5(3)(a) of the EBGL.